-Column: Woods' quest for Nicklaus record is overTiger Woods hits from from the second tee during the second round of the Tour Championship golf tournament at East Lake Golf Club in Atlanta, Friday, Sept.
+With one fewer club, Stenson takes 4-shot leadTiger Woods hits from the the second tee during the second round of the Tour Championship golf tournament at East Lake Golf Club in Atlanta, Friday, Sept.
 20, 2013.
-(AP Photo/John Bazemore)
+(AP Photo/Atlanta Journal-Constitution, Jason Getz)

 ATLANTA (AP) -- Tiger Woods was doing his best to get back into the mix Friday at the Tour Championship.